National League East capsules

 Manager: Brian Snitker (second season).

 He's Here: RHP Bartolo Colon, RHP R.A.
-Dickey, LHP Jaime Garcia, 2B Brandon Phillips, C Kurt Suzuki, OF Emilio Bonifacio, RHP Blaine Boyer.
+Dickey, LHP Jaime Garcia, 2B Brandon Phillips, C Kurt Suzuki, OF Emilio Bonifacio, RHP David Hernandez, LHP Kevin Chapman.

 He's Outta Here: OF Mallex Smith, C A.J.
 Pierzynski, RHP Shae Simmons, RHP Tyrell Jenkins, RHP Williams Perez, RHP Chris Withrow, RHP John Gant, RHP Ryan Weber, RHP Rob Whalen, LHP Andrew McKirahan.